elvenpath/CambridgeAudioAzur351R-RS232toMqtt/README.md

 create 3D printed case for the ESP

 ##### PS
 My C kung fu is not that strong, so please excuse any badly written code.
-If you thing you can improve, please do so and open a PR.
+If you think you can improve and want to do so, please open a PR.